jupitercow/gravity-forms-post-updates/readme.txt

 Allows you to use Gravity Forms to update any post on the front end.
 If you use the "Gravity Forms + Custom Post Types", you can even update custom post types and use custom taxonomies.

-Also hosted on bitbucket: https://bitbucket.org/jupitercow/gravity-forms-update-post

-If you have a bug or feature request, submit it there: https://bitbucket.org/jupitercow/gravity-forms-update-post/issues?status=new&status=open

 This started as an update to the Gravity Forms Update Post plugin developed by p51labs here.
 It has evolved into a completely rewritten plugin that streamlines the system, adds some new support for more fields, and adds more interfaces and filters.